BGYO videography

-Filipino boy band BGYO debuted on the music scene in January 2021.
-They have since released or featured 19 high quality music videos notable for synchronized dance moves and undeniable aesthetics.
+Filipino boy band BGYO (formerly Star Hunt Academy Boys or SHA Boys) debuted on the music scene in January 2021.
+They have since released or featured 21 high quality music videos notable for synchronized dance moves and undeniable aesthetics.
 The group have appeared also in several commercials or advertisements for brands such as H&M, Sprite, Xiaomi, TNT, Mentos and Chowking, among others.

 BGYO promoted their debut single "The Light" (2021) with a music video which garnered more than a million YouTube views, 6 days after its release, and its the fastest debut music video by a P-pop group to reach 1 Million views in YouTube.
 It also broke the record for being the "Most Liked Music Video in a Debut Song" by a P-pop group of all time.